bertofurth/Seagate-Central-Tips/Reset-SU-Root-Password.md

 This command shows which groups the logged in user belongs to.
 One of the groups should be "root" as per the following example.
-This confirms that the logged in user has the right privelidges to perform this procedure.
+This confirms that the logged in user has the right privileges to perform this procedure.

     NAS-X:~$ groups
     root users admin